industrial-edge/Performance-Analytics/docs/Installation.md

 ### Defining Limits

 If no Step time analysis has yet been configured in Performance Insight, the "Define Limits" button is visible.
+Click on the button.

 ![Performance Insight Setting Icon_1](graphics/PerformanceInsight_Settings_icon_1.png)

-To set the limits for the steps in the sequential control system, click on the gear icon on the right.
+To change the limits for the steps in the sequential control system, click on the gear icon on the right.

 ![Performance Insight Setting Icon](graphics/PerformanceInsight_Settings_icon.png)